 urn:nasa:pds:mess-rs-raw:data-tnf:yydddhhmmsc236dssnn_tnf

-where ‘yydddhhmm’ is the data start time year, day of year, hour, and minute and "dssnn" is the DSN number of the primary receiving antenna (in rare cases, the value "dssall" may appear).
+where ‘yydddhhmm’ is the data start year, day of year, hour, and minute and "dssnn" is the DSN number of the primary receiving antenna (in rare cases, the value "dssall" may appear).
 The DSN spacecraft identifier for MESSENGER is "sc236", which will be invariant throughout the MESSENGER RS RDA.
 The corresponding TNF file name template and an example are, respectively,

 yydddhhmmsc236dssnn_tnf.dat